Last Updated on March 16, 2021 by Julia Wilson

 - Are they happy to bring in the mail and water plants?

-- Can you visit the cattery prior to booking your cat in to inspect the place?
+- Can you visit the cattery before booking your cat in to inspect the place?